-Water utility activities provide drinking water supply, wastewater and stormwater services (appropriate to the utility's service area) in accordance with the requirements established by the responsible bodies and relevant authorities, and the water utility’s corporate objectives to a level of service agreed with the registered users.
+Water utility service activities include providing drinking water supply, wastewater and stormwater management services (appropriate to the utility's service area) in accordance with requirements established by the applicable responsible bodies and relevant authorities, and the water utility’s corporate objectives to the level of service agreed with the registered users.

-Service delivery can require activities that are not intended to impact users directly but which are essential for provision of the service (e.g. management of assets).
-Some activities are essential to maintain service efficiency (e.g. water loss management).
+Service delivery requires activities that may not impact users directly but which are essential for provision of the service (e.g. management of assets).
+Some activities are essential to maintain service standards (e.g. water loss management).
 And some are intended to support users in achieving their own efficiency improvements on receipt of the service (e.g. water efficiency management).

-As illustrated by these examples water service provision therefore requires a diverse range of activities.
+As illustrated by these examples, the assurance of water service provision requires a diverse range of activities.
 Not all of these are readily seen by the service users but they are essential for the effective and efficient discharge of a water utility’s responsibilities.

-TC 224 recognizes the need to contribute to the achievement of the United Nations’ Sustainable Development Goals.
-A standard has already been published on the on-site management of domestic wastewater and other New Work Items Proposals are being brought forward to: complement innovative technical advances in wastewater service provision in developing nations; and address service provision for displaced persons.
+Fundamental to TC 224 is it’s need to contribute to the achievement of the United Nations’ Sustainable Development Goals.
+A standard has already been published on the on-site management of domestic wastewater services (a major need in many partrs of the world), and other New Work Items Proposals are being brought forward to: complement innovative technical advances in wastewater service provision in developing nations; and address service provision for displaced persons.

-Levels of service examples include: provision of drinking water via users' connections, public standpipes or mobile tankers; connection to a public wastewater system and the conveyance, treatment and safe disposal of the wastewater collected; and collection, storage and safe disposal of stormwater runoff.
+Levels of service examples include: provision of drinking water in sufficient quantities and qualities via users' connections, public standpipes or mobile tankers; connection to a public wastewater system providing the conveyance, treatment and safe disposal of the wastewater collected; and the collection, storage and safe disposal of stormwater runoff.

 ISO TC 224 Service activities relating to drinking water supply systems and wastewater systems - Quality criteria of the service and performance indicators

-- Further the dialogue among stakeholders, including consumers, local or national water authorities, public or private water utilities, research departments, laboratories;
+- Further the dialogue among stakeholders, including users, responsible authorities, public or private, operators, research institutions, and laboratories;

 - Develop a mutual understanding of responsibilities and tasks;

-- Provide methods and tools to define, at local scale, objectives and specifications, and assess performance;
+- Provide methods and tools to define objectives and specifications, and assess performance;

 - The definition of a terminology common to the different stakeholders;

-- The clarification of the consumer expectations, specifying the elements of the service as well as the manner in which to express the performances awaited by the users;
+- The clarification of user expectations, specifying the elements of the service as well as the manner of expressing the performance expected by the users;

 SDG 6 Clean Water and Sanitation